guiklink/ME495_Rosjava_Startup/mini-project_rosjava.md

 # ME495 Mini-Project: rosjava
 ----------------------------

-The goal our project is to install rosjava and modify the simple publisher to control the [turtlesim](http://wiki.ros.org/turtlesim) package.
+The goal of our project is to install rosjava and modify the simple publisher to control the [turtlesim](http://wiki.ros.org/turtlesim) package.
 The extensions are a demo of Android application publishing "Hello World" message from Moto G and subscribing on our computer, and reading accelerometer readings from the phone and sending the phone’s orientation to the computer.

 ## Installing rosjava